 No-one had particularly high expectations of this car until we drove it: it proved to be ‘an absolute blast,’ as we said in our five-star review in 2013 – a car to ‘plaster a smile all over your face’.
-Towards the end of its lifecycle Ford raised the bar again with the ST200, which offered 197bhp and something like 230bhp on overboost.
-It too got rave reviews, and it’s this car that the 2018 ST has to beat.
+Towards the end of its lifecycle Ford raised the bar again with the ST200, which offered 197bhp and approached 230bhp on overboost.
+It too received rave reviews, and it’s this car that the 2018 ST has to beat.

 CAR lived with the last Ford Fiesta ST: read our long-term test review here

 Isn’t that going to be tricky with a 1.5-litre three-cylinder engine?